7 Tools Flooring Professionals Can’t Be Without

 A number of ambient conditions will impact the drying schedule of a concrete slab and the success of a flooring or coating installation.
 An infrared thermometer is an effective way to assess conditions both in and around the slab when preparing to install a flooring system with adhesives, or applying a finish coating.

-Our infrared thermometer provides quick and accurate assessment using Celsius or Fahrenheit readings to give instant verification of product installation conditions.
+Our infrared thermometer provides a quick and accurate assessment using Celsius or Fahrenheit readings to give instant verification of product installation conditions.

 3. pH Meter